 We are very careful to be selective about the subject content we use to ensure that a balance is achieved between knowing more content and the development of key subject skills and outcomes.
 We recognise that simply knowing more information in itself will not enable our pupils to progress as young geographers capable of making links, seeing things more conceptually and recognising the significance of attitudes and values in shaping the world in which they live.
-Our approach to leading learning in geographers remains central to all we do.
+Our approach to leading learning in geography through big investigative 'How' and 'Why' questions ensures that achieving key subject outcomes and our pupils being able to develop as young geographers remains central to all we do.
 Our coverage of the Geographical enquiries is outlined below: